oskarrrrrrr/symbols.nvim/README.md

 > **Warning**
 >
 > The main branch is used for development and may introduce breaking changes without warning.
-> For a more stable experience use tags (e.g. "v0.1.0") with you plugin manager.
+> For a more stable experience use tags with you plugin manager.

 # Supported Languages